SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 ---
 title: "Things Ken Schwaber Intentionally Omits From Scrum"
 ---
-Here are some things that aren't part of Scrum and may be inconsistent with the [system optimization goal](/you-wont-change-your-organization-without-an-optimization-goal/) of your Agile adoption:
+Here are some things that aren't part of Scrum and in some cases actually contradict it.
+I'd like you to consider each one and evaluate it for consistency with the [system optimization goal](/you-wont-change-your-organization-without-an-optimization-goal/) of your Agile adoption:
 * daily status meeting
 * velocity
 * Fibonacci numbers
 * Scrum of Scrums
 * Scrum Master coordinates/reports/motivates the team
-* Scrum Master reports status
+* Scrum Master reports status upward
 * tasks in the Product Backlog
 * burndown chart as a management report
 * "hyperproductivity"